uw-cmg/ML-error/README.md

          - LR
          - GPR
          - GPR_Bayesian
-<datset> is one of the available datasets:
+<dataset> is one of the available datasets:
          - Diffusion
          - Perovskite
          - Friedman